Young Communist League of Canada

-The Young Communist League of Canada (YCL-LJC) is a Canadian Marxist–Leninist youth organization founded in 1922.
-The organization is ideologically aligned with, but organizationally independent from, the Communist Party of Canada.
-The organization's members played a leading role in the On-to-Ottawa Trek and made up a significant portion of the Mackenzie–Papineau Battalion, which fought on the Republican side in the Spanish Civil War.
+The Young Communist League of Canada (YCL-LJC; Ligue de la jeunesse communiste du Canada) is a Canadian communist youth organization founded in 1922.
+The organization describes itself as Marxist–Leninist and is politically aligned with, but organizationally independent from, the Communist Party of Canada.
+It was organized under the auspices of the Communist Party and subsequently became affiliated with the Young Communist International.

+During the 1930s, YCL members participated in unemployed-worker, student and anti-fascist organizing, including activities associated with the On-to-Ottawa Trek and the Canadian Youth Congress.
+YCL activists also supported the Republican side during the Spanish Civil War.

 History

-1920s
+Formation and 1920s

-The Young Communist League of Canada first organized on July 22, 1922, under the direction of the Communist Party of Canada.
-It was formally established as the youth wing of the Communist Party of Canada in 1923, at a convention in Toronto.
-The YCL later became affiliated with the Young Communist International.
+The Young Communist League was organized on July 22, 1922, under the auspices of the Communist Party of Canada and later became an affiliated section of the Young Communist International.